sainigma/logitech-pedals-to-usb/README.md

   - Digital reporting only, keep both of the pedals pressed

 ## Requirements

   - Logitech racing wheel (Tested with Momo Racing Wheel, most likely works with other Logitech pedals as well)
   - Arduino with ATmega32u4 (Leonardo, Pro micro etc.)
   - [Arduino Joystick Library](https://github.com/MHeironimus/ArduinoJoystickLibrary)

 ## Case

   The case is designed for Pro Micro and is toleranced for snap fit.
-The STL file contains the toleranced model, while the STEP file contains the model with exact dimensions.
+The DB9 socket has to be glued to the wall of the lower case.
+[The STL files](models/stl/) contain toleranced models, while the [STEP files](models/step) contain models with exact dimensions.

 ## Wiring

 ![](img/wiring.jpg)

   Connect DB9 pin 9 to VCC and pin 6 to GND.
 For MOMO/DFP/DFGT pots are wired as pairs to 2&7 and 3&8.
 For G27 only pins 2, 3 and 4 are used for pots.

   If you plan to use this for only MOMO, solder pins 7 and 8 to analog inputs for simpler wiring.
 If you plan to use this with G27 or want a more universal adapter, solder pins 2, 3 and 4 to analog inputs.